mihaelacr/pydeeplearn/README.md

 pydeeplearn [![Build Status](https://travis-ci.org/mihaelacr/pydeeplearn.png)](https://travis-ci.org/mihaelacr/pydeeplearn)
 ===========

-Library for deep belief nets and rbms and convolutional neural networks (simple version).
+Library for deep belief nets and rbms and convolutional neural networks.
 Provides code for dropout, rmsprop, momentum, rectified linear units, sparsity constraints, weight decay, adversarial training, etc. Runs on GPUs for high performance by using [theano](http://deeplearning.net/software/theano/).
+Provides code and a demo for live emotion detection from the webcam.

 For more details see the [report](http://www.doc.ic.ac.uk/teaching/distinguished-projects/2014/mrosca.pdf) of the project which used this code and the [ poster](http://elarosca.net/poster.pdf) submitted for the participation to the SET awards.
 The project was made as part of the requirements for a master degree at Imperial College London and received a [prize of excellence](http://www3.imperial.ac.uk/computing/teaching/ug/ug-distinguished-projects).